krivenko/som/doc/documentation.rst

 Running SOM to analytically continue input data requires writing a simple Python script.
-Details of the script will vary depending on the physical quantity to be continued, and its representation (function of imaginary time, Matsubara frequencies, or a list of the Legendre basis coefficients).
+Details of the script will vary depending on the physical quantity to be continued, and its representation (function of imaginary time, Matsubara frequencies, or a list of Legendre basis coefficients).
 Nonetheless, a typical script will the following basic parts.

 * Import TRIQS and SOM Python modules.

   ::

         # Green's function containers
-        from pytriqs.gf.local import *
+        from pytriqs.gf import *
         # HDFArchive interface to .h5 files
         from pytriqs.archive import HDFArchive
         # HDF5 archives must be modified only by one MPI rank.